BuildOnViction/docs/docs/general/faq.md

 	An epoch is a 900-block period of 2-second block time (~30 minutes).

 !!! quote "How can I check my rewards?"
+    You can check your masternode/staking rewards using TomoWallet.
 	Alternatively you can use TomoMaster or TomoScan.

 !!! quote "How much rewards will Masternodes receive?"